syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## BeforeAutoFillCell

-The [BeforeAutoFillCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeAutoFillCell) event is triggered before the autofill action sets the value for each cell.
+The [BeforeAutoFillCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeAutoFillCell) event is triggered for each cell before autofilling the value.

 > The autofit action for a particular cell can be cancelled by setting the Cancel argument of the BeforeAutoFillCell event to true.
 Also, if the `BeforeAutoFill` event is not canceled, this event occurs after it.